fastify/fastify/docs/Guides/Migration-Guide-V5.md

 ### Changes to the .listen() method

-The have removed the variable argument signature from the `.listen()` method.
+The variadic argument signature of the `.listen()` method has been removed.
 This means that you can no longer call `.listen()` with a variable number of arguments.

 ```js
 // v4